 What Are The Average Dog Walking Rates In The UK?

-On average, dog walkers will typically charge between £5 – £10 per dog, per walk.
+So, how much do dog walkers charge?
+Well on average, dog walkers will typically charge between £5 – £10 per dog, per walk.
 A walk of this nature could last anything from 30 minutes to one hour.

 This rate is, of course, variable, depending on how many dogs you book in with the walker and the the frequency of the walk.